 While all of the books can be read as stand-alone, the series titles are best read in order.
 The first three books of the Gallagher series act as more of a trilogy with a secondary story line continuing from book one through book three.
 The British Agent novels are completely stand-alone, though some readers feel that it's best to read those in order since the characters from book one are also in books two and three.
-On the McKenna side, the Kyndall Thrillers are completely stand-alone, but again, characters in book one are also in the rest of the series.

 Will there be more Crooked Creek stories?

 Yes!
-There are currently four short stories in the series and there are three additional works planned.
+There are currently four short stories in the series and there are at least two additional works planned.
 This was another series that was not going to be a series, but I had so much fun with the characters that I decided to continue.
 The next installment will be the continuation of Clara's story, though it was originally going to be an entirely different book, so I have a bit of switching around to do.

 Do you critique books for other authors?

 While I have reviewed books in the past, I no longer accept review requests and I'm unable to accept review exchanges.
 However, I do share recommendations for books I've enjoyed reading.
 You'll find those in the Reading Room.
 For a variety of legal reasons and time constraints, I am unable to accept critique requests.
 For those interested, I will gladly provide you with the name of a wonderful editor who would be willing to give your manuscript a two-page edit/critique sample.

 Why did you decide to write under two names?

 It's one of those decisions that I'm glad I made, but wouldn't necessarily recommend it.
 I enjoy writing both historical and contemporary genres, yet I knew the audiences could be quite different.
 It really is as simple as expectations.
 I wanted to be sure that readers knew what to expect when picking up one of my books, and the books I write under McKenna Grey are quite different.